Margele/FastLang/README.md

-# FastLang-1.8.9
+# Fast Lang
 Optimize the loading speed of Minecraft when you switch languages.

-Tested on Minecraft 1.8.9 & Optifine 1.8.9 HD U H5~M5.
-Maybe it works on other versions, but I haven't tested it.
+Works on Minecraft 1.8 ~ 1.12.2 & Optifine.